-- "Editing the sample.properties File" on page 11: Follow these instructions to configure the Data Servers (or use the Configuration Utility). - "Using the Configuration Utility" on page 11: Follow these instructions to configure the Data Servers (or by editing the sample.properties file). - "Configure for BWSE Engines" on page 15: For TIBCO ActiveMatrix (AMX) environments only.
-You must also configure the Monitor to accept AMX data for BWSE Engines (after you configure the Data Servers).
-Instructions are included here.
+- "Editing the sample.properties File" on page 13: Follow these instructions to configure the Data Servers (or use the Configuration Utility). - "Using the Configuration Utility" on page 14: Follow these instructions to configure the Data Servers (or by editing the sample.properties file).